 This also extends to the basics: ‘Spellcheck and proofread responses.
 Poor attention to detail is demonstrated through spelling, grammar or layout – and could be holding you back in our recruitment process,’ they add.

 So how do you ensure that you have tailored your graduate application to Atkins?

-Demonstrate your SNC Lavalin's Atkins Business research: Backing up your reasons for applying to SNC Lavalin's Atkins with knowledge of the company is essential for tailoring your response.
+Demonstrate your Atkins research: Backing up your reasons for applying to SNC Lavalin's Atkins with knowledge of the company is essential for tailoring your response.
 For example, do you want to work for the company because it is a consultancy and you liked the design-focused aspects of your degree?
-Are you applying for the chemical, process and environmental graduate scheme in the oil and gas and offshore wind and are you impressed by their working with DONG Energy on offshore wind farms?
-Or are you impressed by the efforts Atkins makes to increase diversity in the profession (see the video on the company's drive to increase diversity and inclusivity on this hub as a starting point)?
+Are you applying for the environment graduate development scheme in the nuclear and power business area and are you impressed by their the scope of their work on Hinkley Point C?
+Or are you impressed by the efforts Atkins makes to increase diversity in the profession (see the video on the company's drive to increase diversity and inclusivity on this profile as a starting point)?
 If so, say so.

 One tip: in the job descriptions brought up by the ‘role finder’ tool, Atkins lists what type of work you would be doing in the different office locations.
 If you are talking about projects, try to match them up to the team you are interested in applying to.

 Make the most of any experience you have… and rethink the word ‘relevant’

 ‘I am always surprised by the number of candidates I speak to who don’t think that they have any relevant experience, but then I found out that they are treasurer of their university sports team society, that they volunteer with a charity at weekends, have a part-time job in retail and acted as a team leader for a group project,’ says Kate.
 All of this is ‘relevant’ experience for Atkins because it all illustrates the skills the company wants – don’t think that you can’t apply to Atkins if you don’t have an industry-related placement.